laverdet/isolated-vm/README.md

 `isolated-vm` to power their [Custom Crawler](https://www.algolia.com/products/crawler/) product, which allows them to safely execute user-provided code for content extraction.

+* [Tripadvisor](https://www.tripadvisor.com) - Tripadvisor is the world’s largest travel platform.
+They use `isolated-vm` to server-side render thousands of React pages per second.

 API DOCUMENTATION
 -----------------